flipt-io/typed/README.md

 - Get IDE autocompletion and enable a safer and more streamlined development experience when using Flipt feature flags
 - Avoid typos and other errors when integrating Flipt flag evaluation into your codebase
 - Ensure that your code is always in sync with your Flipt features configuration
-- Enable easier refactoring/cleanup of unused flags with Go To Definition and Find References
+- Enable easier refactoring/cleanup of unused flags with Go To Definition and Find References in your IDE

 ## Usage